13 Attributes Of A Curious Mind

 With their vast knowledge and experience, they can think on their feet and make strong decisions in minutes.

-This does not mean they allow curiosity-driven impulses do the work for them.
+This does not mean they allow curiosity-driven impulses to do the work for them.
 They observe patterns carefully, investigate statistics thoroughly, analyse their choices before making the big decision.

 5. Confident and collected